Plumsail/helpdesk-docs/source/Configuration Guide/Forms customization.rst

 |TicketFormsBackups|

-For example to restore ticket edit form you need to do following steps:
+For example, to restore ticket edit form you need to do following steps:

 1. Download file from ``<your HelpDesk site>/HD/FormsBackups/Tickets/Item_edit.xfds``.
 2. Navigate to any tickets list view (for example click on "Home" button on navbar).